Centers, Institutes and Special Programs

 The Center of Civil Law Studies (CCLS) was established in 1965 to promote and encourage the scientific study of the civil law system, its history, structure, principles, and actualities.
 Its purpose or mission is to facilitate a better understanding and further development of the private law of the State of Louisiana and other civil law jurisdictions, particularly those of continental Europe and Latin America, through theoretical and practical activities, such as publications, translations, sponsorship of faculty and student exchanges, visiting scholars, seminars and lectures.
 The Center of Civil Law Studies promotes legal education by sponsoring foreign students who wish to avail themselves of the opportunity of studying a mixed legal system and American students who wish to expose themselves to other legal systems.
 Such programs take advantage of Louisiana’s natural position as an education center for international and comparative legal studies.

-In August 2012, the LSU Law Center, with the approval of the LSU Board of Supervisors and the Louisiana Board of Regents, created an academic center for comprehensive instruction and research in energy law.
-The LSU John P. Laborde Energy Law Center, the first such center in Louisiana and one of a handful in law schools nationwide, will prepare lawyers to address the full range of 21st century issues in the complex energy sector and to assume leadership roles in industry, government, nonprofits, and the academy.
+In August 2012, the LSU Law Center created an academic center for comprehensive instruction and research in energy law.
+The LSU John P. Laborde Energy Law Center, the first such center in Louisiana, prepares lawyers to address the full range of 21st-century issues in the complex energy sector and to assume leadership roles in industry, government, nonprofits, and the academy.

-For more information, please contact Professor Robert Sloan, Director of the LSU John P. Laborde Energy Law Center, at email@example.com or 225/578-8847.
-You may also contact Missi Lightfoot, Coordinator, at firstname.lastname@example.org or 225/578-8847.
+For more information, please contact Professor Keith Hall, Director of the LSU John P. Laborde Energy Law Center, at email@example.com or 225-578-8847.

 The Louisiana Mineral Law Institute was created in 1953 as an annual continuing legal education program.
 The goal of the Institute is to promote an understanding of Louisiana mineral law and facilitate its development through educational activities.
-The 58th annual institute was held at the LSU Law Center in 2011.
-In addition to consideration of important developments in the law of oil and gas at the annual program, the Mineral Law Institute sponsors other continuing education programs at the Law Center and cooperates with energy related research and educational programs at Louisiana State University.
-Projects of the Mineral Law Institute presently being implemented include a collaborative Louisiana Mineral Law Treatise, publication of a periodic Louisiana Mineral Law Newsletter, publication of the proceedings of recent Mineral Law Institute programs, and sponsorship of student scholarships for mineral law studies.
-The planning and activities of the Mineral Law Institute are supported by Mineral Law Institute Council comprised of leading membersof the oil and gas legal community of Louisiana and of other producing states.
+In addition to consideration of important developments in the law of oil and gas at the annual program, the Mineral Law Institute sponsors other continuing education programs at the Law Center and cooperates with energy-related research and educational programs at Louisiana State University.
+Projects of the Mineral Law Institute presently being implemented include a publication of a periodic Louisiana Mineral Law Newsletter, publication of the proceedings of recent Mineral Law Institute programs, and sponsorship of student scholarships for mineral law studies.
+The planning and activities of the Mineral Law Institute are supported by Mineral Law Institute Council comprised of leading members of the oil and gas legal community of Louisiana and of other producing states.

-The George W. and Jean H. Pugh Institute for Justice provides support for research, educational and pro bono activities that promote justice for individuals in the administration of the criminal and civil justice systems in Louisiana and elsewhere.
-The Pugh Institute is a tax-exempt, charitable organization founded in 1998.
+The George W. and Jean H. Pugh Institute for Justice provides support for research and educational activities that promote justice for individuals in the administration of the criminal and civil justice systems in Louisiana and elsewhere.
+The Institute achieves its mission in partnership with the Louisiana Law Review, sponsoring symposia that foster publication and electronic distribution of related research.
+The Pugh Institute was founded in 1998.

 For more information, sites.law.lsu.edu/pughinstitute